carpentries/github-skills/episodes/managing_issues.md

 ### Referencing issues
 It can be helpful to refer to issues and pull requests in conversations elsewhere in a repository.
-Every issue and PR has a unique number (based on the order in which they were created).These numbers can be used, preceded by `#`, to reference a given issue or PR.
+Every issue and PR has a unique number (based on the order in which they were created).
+These numbers can be used, preceded by `#`, to reference a given issue or PR.

 Additionally, pull requests (and commit messages) that include particular phrases will trigger the automatic closure of an issue: